 - Swan is HCC's newest and most powerful resource.
 Pricing information will be available in early July 2022.

-- CraneOPA refers to our most recently purchased machines connected by OmniPath Architecture (OPA).
-These nodes utilize existing Crane infrastructure such as the login node and the /home and /work filesystems.
+- CraneOPA refers to more recently purchased machines in Crane connected by OmniPath Architecture (OPA).

 - Attic is designed for users who need long-term storage for large amount of data.